-

 Contact us today at (916) 610-3558 to request a free case evaluation.

-What is the Difference Between a Felony and Misdemeanor in California?
+What is the Difference Between a Felony and a Misdemeanor in California?

 In California, crimes are categorized by their severity, and the classification determines where you serve your time and the long-term impact on your civil liberties.